-- It can reduce the risks of prosecution by ensuring staff are aware of the correct, legal procedures within which they should work - It can increase safety for staff and clients by ensuring that policy and procedures that conform to best practice are both in place and adhered to - A properly-formulated policy can ensure that an organisation has clarified its aims and in turn develops a policy commensurate with those aims - Policy and procedures, with associated training, ensure staff are clear what they need to do in any given situation increasing both their competence and confidence to respond effectively - A clear policy which is explained to residents and clients can help reduce friction within organisations, ensures services users are aware of their rights and responsibilities, and understand consequences of breaking rules - Policy can help reduce discrimination by ensuring that people are treated equitably within the policy - A policy ensures that workers know how they are expected to work, and by doing so will be protected by the principal of vicarious liability should things go wrong - A clear policy is an asset to external agencies, and can improve quality of referrals - Police may want to be sure that organisations are working in a legal manner - Neighbours will be keen to ensure that the presence of a service working with drug users does not have a negative impact on their own quality of life and will want to know that there is an effective drugs policy in place.
+- It can reduce the risks of prosecution by ensuring staff are aware of the correct, legal procedures within which they should work; - It can increase safety for staff and clients by ensuring that policy and procedures that conform to best practice are both in place and adhered to; - Clear policy and procedures can avoid setting residents up for a fail, ensuring that residents are housed within an environment with an appropriate policy; - Policy and procedures can reduce avoidable evictions and exclusions; - A properly-formulated policy can ensure that an organisation has clarified its aims and in turn develops a policy commensurate with those aims; - Policy and procedures, with associated training, ensure staff are clear what they need to do in any given situation increasing both their competence and confidence to respond effectively; - A clear policy which is explained to residents and clients can help reduce friction within organisations, ensures services users are aware of their rights and responsibilities, and understand consequences of breaking rules; - Policy can help reduce discrimination by ensuring that people are treated equitably within the policy; - A policy ensures that workers know how they are expected to work, and by doing so will be protected by the principal of vicarious liability should things go wrong; - A clear policy is an asset to external agencies, and can improve quality of referrals; - Police may want to be sure that organisations are working in a legal manner; - Neighbours will be keen to ensure that the presence of a service working with drug users does not have a negative impact on their own quality of life and will want to know that there is an effective drugs policy in place.

-Given all the above, it is astonishing that so many housing organisations still do not have a drugs policy, and a large number of the remaining policies are not fit for purpose!
+Given all the above, it is astonishing that so many housing organisations still do not have a drugs policy, and many the remaining policies are not fit for purpose!